Authorities foil NY protest bid to shut Wall Street

 PROTESTS ACROSS U.S.

-The Los Angeles protest took place near demonstrators' encampment on the City Hall lawn, and a handful of people in grinning Guy Fawkes masks -- a style hallmark of the Occupy movement -- joined the march.
+In Los Angeles, hundreds of anti-Wall Street demonstrators marched through the financial district, blocking a downtown street to snarl morning rush-hour traffic, and briefly pitched tents outside a Bank of America office tower.
+Nearly 80 protesters were arrested in the city.

-"I think we're all saying the same thing, but in a million different ways," said Good Jobs LA organizer Sandra Gonzalez, 42, in explaining the relationship between her group, which organized the march, and the nationwide Occupy protests.
+At least 300 people gathered at Chicago's Thompson Center, giving speeches in English and Spanish.
+The protest was focused on jobs with signs reading: "We need jobs, not cuts" and "Jobs, schools, equality: end the wars."

-At least 300 people gathered at Chicago's Thompson Centre, giving speeches in English and Spanish.
-The protest was focussed on jobs with signs reading "We need jobs, not cuts" and "Jobs, schools, equality: end the wars."
+The Washington, D.C., gathering was smaller than hoped for by organizers.
+One protester in McPherson Square said he expected about 1,000 people, while perhaps 200 showed up, with many leaving within the hour.

-The Washington gathering was smaller than hoped for by organizers.
-One protester in McPherson Square said he expected about 1,000 people while perhaps 200 showed and many left within the hour.
+About 100 marched through downtown Denver, chanting slogans and calling for the recall of Mayor Michael Hancock for his decision to have police remove illegally pitched tents and other items from the Occupy Denver campsite last weekend.

 Before dawn on Thursday, police cleared away a protest camp from a plaza at the University of California, Berkeley, where 5,000 people had gathered on Tuesday night.